Stability of 2-Parameter Persistent Homology: The Multicover Nerve Theorem

 The nerve construction for a cover of spaces (\cref{Def:Diagramatic_Nerve}\,(i)) is functorial, in the sense that a cover $U$ of a functor $F\colon \C\to \Top$ induces a ``nerve diagram'' $N(U)\colon \C\to \Simp$, where for each $c\in \ob \C$, and the internal maps of $N(U)$ are the obvious ones.
 Note that these internal maps are always monomorphisms, regardless of whether the internal maps of $F$ are injections.
+This implies that the subdivision functor $\Sd(N(U))$ of \cref{Def:Subdivision_Cech_Rips}\,(ii) is well defined, which will be needed for the statement of \cref{Thm:General_Multicover_Nerve}.